ucgis/GeoConnect/_resources/qual-quant.md

 ---
 title: "Different ways to symbolize data"
-sub-title: "Figuring out what kind of data you have, plus information about how to visualize the different types;"
+sub-title: "Figuring out what kind of data you have, plus information about how to visualize the different types"
+parent: "data-coverage"
+parent_url: /data-coverage/
+permalink: /resources/qual-quant/
 jobs_to_be_done:
   - "Differentiate between qualitative (categorical) and quantitative data in GIS."
   - "Identify attribute data that can be visualized beyond simple location mapping."